Mr-Takam/beIN-Stats/README.md

 - **Jenkins:** Automates the CI/CD pipeline and orchestrates the deployment process.

-- **Docker**: Enables containerization of our Netflix clone application.
+- **Docker**: Enables containerization of our FootStream application.

 - **SonarQube**: continuous inspection of code quality and security vulnerabilities in software development projects.